 FrameStockFootages/Shutterstock.com

 Actors should be flexible students of their craft.
 Why have just one teacher?
 Why train in only one technique?
 You can study at The Groundlings, UCB and Second City.
-It doesn’t make you a traitor.
+Despite what your may hear, studying with different establishments doesn’t make you a traitor.
 Many working actors recommend taking what you can from all three.

 Representation

 You have an agent.
 Great.
-But be flexible.
+However, you must also be flexible.
 Could you get a better agent?
-Maybe add a manager.
-Stay open to improving your representation situation despite what your existing rep may want.
+Consider adding a manager.
+Stay open to improving your representation situation, despite what your existing rep may want.
 I’m not saying that you jump ship, but it’s your career.
-They have many clients.
-You have just you.
-Flexibility with representation means you are open to whatever is best for your career.
+They have many clients; you have just you.
+Flexibility with representation means you are open to whatever is best for your acting career.

 Roles